ragavi94/DevopsProject/milestone3/README.md

 6. Visit both the servers to see a difference on their features (the new addition).

-7. The proxy server that redirects between the two Production servers is present in the path on the Jenkins Server.
+7. The proxy server that redirects between the two Production servers is present in the following path on the Jenkins Server.

 "~/DevopsProject/milestone3/ansible_scripts/roles/deploy/roles/deploy_checkbox_canary/tasks".